We stopped for tea at a rest area that was once an old main roads camp.

 furnace of Hell.
 It is hitting the truck at about the right quarter and

-The motor temperature has risen (not alarmingly) because it can't get enough
+wind.
+The motor temperature has risen (not alarmingly) because it can't

 We stop at a rest area 130k north of Alice at about 3.00pm for a cuppa.

-about engine temperature as his is getting higher by the mile
+asks about engine temperature as his is getting higher by the mile

 (kilometre).
 We decide to act like normal motorhomers and stay as the

 surroundings are pleasant, the company good and because we can.
 Alice

 The wind has abated considerably overnight.
 After having a leisurely

-10.30am and check out the Temple Bar caravan Park as it was recommended by a
+about 10.30am and check out the Temple Bar caravan Park as it was

-things that I did not have a chance to do before leaving and they
+some things that I did not have a chance to do before leaving and they

 I don't have my whole workshop with me!